bhaskar552/Forms-Backend/README.md

-# Slidely Backend
+# Forms Backend

 ## Description

-This is the backend server for the Slidely Form App.
+This is the backend server for the Forms App.
 It is built with Express and TypeScript, using a JSON file as a database.

 ## Endpoints